Grade I listed buildings in Northamptonshire

 There are more than 9,000 Grade I listed buildings in England.
 This page is a list of these buildings in the county of Northamptonshire, by local government district.

-The districts prior to April 2021 are in brackets.
+Northamptonshire was reorganised into two unitary authority areas in April 2021, North Northamptonshire and West Northamptonshire.
+This list is broken up into the districts prior to April 2021, shown as subheadings.